nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/arc-manager/view-ARCs.md

 ---

-When you click on a file instead of a directory, another panel on the right side will open that allows you to view the selected file (Fig. 7).
+When you click on a file instead of a directory, another panel on the right side will open that allows you to view the contents of the selected file (Fig. 7).
 You can display images, pdf files, text based files, and more.

 Plain text files (.md, .txt or similar) can be modified directly in this editor.
 Do not forget to save your changes and synchronize with the DataHUB by using the `SAVE` button when you are done.